|

 As you can perhaps see from my paintings, recently I have been concentrating largely on the genre of still life, but I also have considerable experience of figure and portrait painting.
 I continue to work on portraits whenever possible as I find the differences in approach to each discipline helps to maintain variety in my work.

-I’m also fascinated by the way light reacts with objects; is reflected in them, absorbed by them, passes through them.
-The way this interaction for most of us, consciously or not, defines the visual world around us and how we perceive any given object.
+I’m also fascinated with the way light reacts with objects; reflects in them, is absorbed by them, passes through them.
+The way this interaction, whether we’re conscious of it or not, for most of us defines the visual world around us and how we perceive any given object.
 What qualities make glass look like glass for example, or metal look like metal?
-More than this, how do I as an artist represent these interactions convincingly in paint?
+More than this, how do I as an artist represent this convincingly in paint?

-For me few have understood and interpreted these two notions more fully than the ‘Stilleven’ painters of the Netherlands in the 17th century.
-I have always been naturally and irresistibly drawn to their paintings and have spent a lot of time studing and trying to analyse their techniques - trying to glean bits of knowledge to adapt and apply to my own practice.
+For me few have understood these two notions more fully than the Dutch ‘Stilleven’ painters of the 17th century, especially those of the so-called ‘Pronk’ style.
+These artists frequently used quite a rich palette of colours, often setting their compositions of opulent objects against dark backgrounds to produce depth and an overall luxuriance of image.
+I have always been naturally and irresistibly drawn to their paintings and have spent much time studying and trying to analyse their techniques – trying to glean bits of knowledge to adapt and apply to my own practice.

 Looking at the works of such painters both consciously and unconsciously inspires me.
-This study continues to inform my work which, while I make no attempt to deny is rooted in the past, attempts to address timeless themes and is thus very much about contemplating and reflecting ideas relevant to contemporary life.
+This study continues to inform my work which, while I make no attempt to deny is rooted in the past, addresses timeless themes and is thus very much about contemplating and reflecting ideas relevant to contemporary life.
 I am after all, a product of the modern world.
-A fact I seek to emphasise by the use of the objects I portray.
+A fact I seek to emphasise with the use of the objects I portray and the way I portray them.